 All clinic services are funded by the United States Department of Health and Human Services and are free of charge to those who qualify.

-For information and/or to schedule a cancer-screening physical or RECA compensation assistance, call (435) 251-2875.
+For information and/or to schedule a cancer-screening physical or RECA compensation assistance, please call or stop by our clinic.
 We're located in the pink building on the corner of 700 South and 900 East in St. George.
 Our clinic is usually open Monday-Wednesday 9 a.m.-5 p.m. and Thursdays 9 a.m.-3 p.m.
 Occasionally the clinic is closed while the clinic staff offers screenings at offsite locations.
 It's best to call ahead to make sure we're open.

 Printable RECA Brochure

 - The United States Department of Justice